 Fair Wage Policy and Fair Wage Schedule

-The Fair Wage Policy ensures that contractors and sub-contractors pay wages at least equal or greater than the wages set out in the Fair Wage Schedule (the finalized schedule is in development and will be posted once complete) and is applicable to all City construction contracts.
+The Fair Wage Policy ensures that contractors and sub-contractors pay wages at least equal or greater than the wages set out in the Fair Wage Schedule and is applicable to all City construction contracts.

 Click here for more information on the Fair Wage Policy and Fair Wage Schedule.